odoo/odoo/doc/setup/install.rst

 Prepare
 ^^^^^^^
 Odoo needs a `PostgreSQL`_ server to run properly.
-Assuming that the 'sudo' command is available and configured properly, run the following commands :
+Make sure that the `sudo` command is available and well configured and, only then, execute the following command in order to install the PostgreSQL
+server:

 .. code-block:: console